 What Does ISO 45001 Change?

 The International Organization for Standardization (ISO) 45001 introduces a risk-based, proactive mindset.
 The standard expects manufacturers to build safety into every level of the business.
-Instead of relying on a single safety manager, leader must take ownership.
+Instead of relying on a single safety manager, leaders must take ownership.
 The standard fits seamlessly with other ISO management system standards, such as ISO 9001 and ISO 14001.
 This integration helps manufacturers manage multiple standards without duplication or confusion.

 Practical Steps for Transitioning to ISO 45001